-Robo Advisors use virtually the same (or similar type) of software as traditional human advisors, but they charge less for the service.
+Robo Advisors use virtually the same software as traditional human advisors, but they charge much less for the service.
 Back in the old days, you’ll need to consult an expensive financial advisor just to get your hands on portfolio management tools.

 Not anymore.
 With Robo Advisors, you get direct access to your investment portfolios and you can choose either an automated or hands-on type of service for a fraction of the cost.
 The best part is many robo advisors still offer access to a human financial advisor to set you on the right path, with algorithms to take care of the maintenance.